danielsularea/lily.work/writing/_posts/2020-01-26-notes-on-deploying-to-netlify-with-jekyll-bliss.md

 npm install jekyll-bliss --save-prod
 ```

+Then your build command on Netlify should become `bliss build`.

 ## SCSS compile is weird
 I haven't figured this out yet but relying on Jekyll Sass Converter has been a pain.
 Although I'm building on local dev just fine, I keep getting thrown odd errors on production.